sarahjones123/nGenue_docs/docs/getting_started/counterparty/create_counterparty.md

-# Counterparty

-this page is still in progress.

-## Creating a counterparty
+# Creating a counterparty
-This document outlines the process for creating a Counterparty, including adding Contacts and Counterparty Contracts through the application.
+This article outlines the process for creating a Counterparty, including adding Contacts and Counterparty Contracts through the application.

 1. Log in to the **nGenue** application.
 2. Click on the **search** icon and enter *Counterparty* into the search text bar.